lowply/coffee/README.md

 [Facebook](https://www.facebook.com/LittleNapCOFFEESTAND) /
 [Twitter](https://twitter.com/LittleNap_CS)

 Has only few seats.
 Get a coffee, then get a burger at [ARMS](https://tabelog.com/tokyo/A1318/A131810/13019608/), then enjoy them at [Yoyogi Park](http://www.japan-guide.com/e/e3034_002.html)!
-All of them in the same area.
+All of them are in the same area.
 Or you can come here after having a delicious Vietnamese lunch at [Yoyonamu](https://tabelog.com/tokyo/A1318/A131810/13204833/).

 ## Rain On The Roof - Sangen-Jaya :star::star: :computer:
 [Website](http://renovationplanning.co.jp/portfolio_page/rain-on-the-roof) /